Axelandre42/ed3d/README.md

-# ED3D-Galaxy-Map
+# Fork important information: ES6-module conversion.

+This fork is meant to be used as *ES6 module*.
+This means that it should be rather compiled using Webpack or similar.

+This makes this version of *ED3D* fundamentally incompatible with the original version.

+**The development is currently ongoing and there's a lot to do: do not use this version unless you're a developer!**

+# ED3D - An Elite: Dangerous 3D Galaxy Map
-ED3D-Galaxy-Map is a 3D galactic map (web app) for the game Elite: Dangerous.
+ED3D is a 3D galactic map (web app) for the game Elite: Dangerous.
-Work with JSon file to embed stellar systems data.
+Work with JSon file to embed stellar system data.

 ## Demo

 * [Elite: Dangerous Milky Way](http://en.ed-board.net/3Dgalaxy/)
 * [3D Galnet News](http://en.ed-board.net/3Dgalnet/)
 * [EDSM Dump test](http://en.ed-board.net/3Dedsm_test/)

 ## Features

 * JSON file to fill the map.
 * Manage click event to display information related to a system (if detailed infos, need to be in the JSON file).
-* Display a global view of the galaxy that reproduces the ingame galaxy - Generated from a volumetric particle cloud from an ingame screenshot (a kind of heightmap).
+* Display a global view of the galaxy that reproduces the in-game galaxy - Generated from a volumetric particle cloud from an in-game screenshot (a kind of heightmap).
 * HUD with customizable categories to filter the map.
 [Optional]
 * CSS+HTML HUD to fit to any style.
-* Systems colorizations using color attribute that can be set on each category and soon use color from ingame stellar type (if stellar type defined in JSon file for each system).
+* Systems colorization using color attribute that can be set on each category and soon use color from in-game stellar type (if stellar type defined in JSon file for each system).
 [Optional]
 * Can show exploration routes.

 ## Requirement